 Streaming Services & Applications

-I started by testing the “verified services and apps” such as Netflix, Amazon Prime, and YouTube application.
+The Tivo Stream 4K Review began by testing the “verified services and apps” such as Netflix, Amazon Prime, and YouTube application.

 4K playback through YouTube worked without a hitch and streamed crisp video with no lag or buffering whatsoever.